barisdevjs/covid19--react/README.md

 [Go to Site](https://tangerine-froyo-b37395.netlify.app/ "COVID-19 App")

-## Below you will see the pages of a weather app
+## Below you will see the pages of a COVID-19 app

 ![alt text](https://github.com/barisdevjs/covid19--react/blob/main/src/screenshots/screenshot1.jpg)